In addition to the boons gained by participating in Starfinder Society sessions, players can earn additional rewards.

 - Other boons are then applied as normal.

 You may use the normal rebuild rules for level 1 characters with the rules above.
-However, remember that single-use boons (such as capstone boons or boons which grant access to playable races) will be lost if they are removed from a character they were previously applied
+However, remember that single-use boons (such as capstone boons or boons which grant access to playable species) will be lost if they are removed from a character they were previously applied

 Some boons allow players to unlock access to character options over time by checking boxes after meeting the criteria.
 The following additional rules apply to such boons: